tpavlek/tpavlek-me/source/_posts/2016-08-10-open-sourcing-edmontons-software.md

 essentially zero cost.
 Then when they make small improvements, those improvements would get filtered up into our app as well.
 When developers like myself see problems or deficiencies - or really just something cool we want - in the app, then we'd add it.
 For free.
 Simple as that.

-For the unitiated, this is *not* an unreasonable thing to expect.
+For the uninitiated, this is *not* an unreasonable thing to expect.
 Open Source software is pervasive, actively-developed, and everywhere.
 Millions of developers every day are contributing their professional work to open source projects for free.
 The majority of **the entire internet** runs on an operating system called Linux, which is completely free and Open Source.
 In fact, the city of Edmonton has a meetup group called [BetaCityYEG](https://betacity.ca/) whose entire *purpose* is to use technology to make the city better, which is something they do